4nickel/bulkrename/README.md

 # bulkrename

-> I wrote this for personal use - it is simple enough and has proven useful.
-I'd be happy to hear your feedback and ideas for improvement.
-Cheers!

-The core feature is a modular, dynamic approach to generating filenames.
-In order to keep a good performance profile modules must be enabled explicitly to be used.
-Many modules accept additional flags to control their output.

-The tool ships with a variety of specialized modules for renaming e.g. fonts or images, and more general ones - such as content-digests, simple counters or regex captures.
+The underlying design features a modular, dynamic approach to generating filenames and ships with a variety of specialized modules for renaming e.g. fonts or images, and more general ones - such as content-digests, simple counters or regex captures.

+See the [examples](#examples) below, to get an idea of how everything works!

-### Usage
+## Usage

 ```sh
 bulkrename -[vqc] [-l LIMIT] [-m MODULE ARGS] [-f FORMAT] [FILE [FILE..]]